Office of Student Life

 Accommodations + Accessibility

+Students with disabilities have the right to an equal opportunity to participate in programs.
 Students who choose to exercise these rights have the responsibility to initiate and participate in the accommodation process.
-Recognizing this, students:

 - Have a responsibility to identify themselves as needing accommodation in a timely fashion.
 Each student must provide documentation from an appropriate licensed professional.